karamokoisrael/directus-electron/README.md

 # Directus electron

-This is a minimal Electron project that allows you to run directus inside a desktop app.
+This is a minimal Electron project generated with [electron-quick-start template](https://github.com/electron/electron-quick-start) that allows you to run directus inside a desktop app.
 ![Image](./demo.png "a title")

 ### Version